Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ##### AdobeCallbackWithError

 This class provides the interface to receive results or an error when the async APIs perform the requested action.
-When using this class, if the request cannot be completed within 500ms or an unexpected error occurs, the request is aborted and the _fail_ method is called with the corresponding _AdobeError_.
+When using this class, if the request cannot be completed within the default timeout or an unexpected error occurs, the request is aborted and the _fail_ method is called with the corresponding _AdobeError_.

 ```java
 public interface AdobeCallbackWithError<T> extends AdobeCallback<T> {